hapax/hapax.github.io/assets/simple-physics.md

 **Exercise 4 (factors of $\pi$).** We can account for some of the factors of $\pi$ that keep appearing by introducing a dimension for angle.
-(Sadly, this trick does not work for Stokes' law.)
+(Sadly, this trick doesn't work for Stokes' law.)
 A periodic system has a cycle, which we track using an arrow (sometimes called a *phasor*) rotating at a uniform speed around the unit circle.
 The arrow subtends an angle of $360^\circ$ over the course of a single